-In terms of the representation of women in the organisation, the company has one female director and fifty per cent of the staff contracted from Rio Tinto under a service agreement (as the company has no employees) are women.
+In terms of the representation of women in the organisation, 50 per cent of the staff contracted from Rio Tinto under a service agreement (as the company has no employees) are women.
+The company does not have any female directors or senior executives.